c-uhs/turnover/docs/conferences/ims-2020/abstract/abstract.md

 (differences in rates of partnership formation between risk groups) to produce the same prevalence targets as the model with turnover (2).
-Reduced risk heterogeneity then led to lower 10-year tPAF of the high risk group in the model without turnover vs with turnover (75.9% vs 80.4%, 5.6% relative reduction).
+Reduced risk heterogeneity then led to lower 10-year tPAF of the high risk group in the model without turnover versus with turnover (75.9% vs 80.4%, 5.6% relative reduction).
-Similarly, under assortative mixing, less risk heterogeneity was required to fit the model without turnover (3) vs with turnover (4), contributing to lower tPAF of the high risk group without turnover.
+Similarly, under assortative mixing, less risk heterogeneity was required to fit the model without turnover (3) versus with turnover (4), contributing to lower tPAF of the high risk group without turnover.
 The tPAF of the high risk group was also reduced under assortative mixing in general, due to fewer partnerships and therefore less transmission